ANSSI-FR/MLA/bindings/python/README.md

 # MLA Python Bindings

-This project provides Python bindings for the MLA archive format.
+This project provides Python bindings for the MLA format.

 ## How-to